 Myth #1: A Bigger Diamond Is Always Better

-A common engagement ring myth is that a bigger diamond has a better face-up appearance than a smaller one.
+A common myth about engagement rings is that a bigger diamond has a better face-up appearance than a smaller one.
 But just because a diamond is big doesn’t mean it will have more brightness, fire and scintillation.
 A small diamond can have mesmerizing sparkle, while a large diamond can look dull.
 How a diamond performs under light is a function of its cut, not its carat weight.
-So, no, a bigger diamond is not necessarily a better one.
+So, debunking one of the biggest myths about engagement rings, a bigger diamond is not necessarily a better one.

 Myth #2: Any Diamond Will Sparkle

-Again, a diamond’s cut–how its facets interact with light–creates its sparkle.
+A common misconception about diamond engagement rings is that every diamond sparkles.
+A diamond’s cut – how its facets interact with light – creates its sparkle.
 Precise artistry and workmanship are required to fashion a stone so its proportions, symmetry and polish deliver the magnificent return of light.
 A diamond with a poor cut will have little to no sparkle.

-You can turn to a GIA Diamond Grading Report or GIA Diamond Dossier for an objective evaluation of the cut of a round brilliant diamond.
+You can turn to a GIA Diamond Grading Report, a GIA Diamond Origin Report or GIA Diamond Dossier for an objective evaluation of the cut of a round brilliant diamond.
 A GIA cut grade of Good or better will deliver the sparkle you’re expecting.

 It’s worth mentioning that dirt is the enemy of sparkle.
 Just as a dirty mirror will reflect poorly, so will diamond facets that have skin oils, lotion and other substances on them.
 Keeping your diamond clean is key to keeping it sparkling.